Fuco1/smartparens/README.md

 Installation
 ==========

+Install smartparens by placing `smartparens.el` in `/path/to/elisp`, a directory of your choice, and adding to your .emacs file:

+    (add-to-list 'load-path "/path/to/elisp")

-The basic setup is as follows:
+Then, the basic setup is as follows:

     (require 'smartparens)
     (smartparens-global-mode 1)